ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

 # Supported Languages

-The OVH Queue PaaS supports any [Kafka standard client](https://cwiki.apache.org/confluence/display/KAFKA/Clients).
+The OVH Queue DBaaS supports any [Kafka standard client](https://cwiki.apache.org/confluence/display/KAFKA/Clients).

 In the [queue examples repository](https://github.com/runabove/queue-examples), you can find examples for: